 In The Elder Scrolls III: Morrowind the Archmage will give you a task of finding out what happened to the dwarves, if you ask him for work after you've been accepted into the Mage Guild.
 This is a centuries old problem that no one has had any luck in solving; but the player becomes the first person to find the truth (which involves finding the only surviving dwarf).

 Agatha is sent on one.
 She actually manages to get the Silverodeon working again, though they'd given her the task just to keep her busy and weren't expecting her to succeed.

 At one point, an airship crewman gets told that he's now working for the heir to his boss; his reaction is to ask one of the others if he was just 'sent out for a crate of balloon juice'.

-And way earlier, Agatha herself sent Aedith on such a hunt to keep her little clanks a secret.
+Agatha herself sent Aedith on such a hunt to keep her little clanks a secret.

 When Agatha arrives at Castle Heterodyne, she isn't sent on a snipe hunt — but Wilhelm tells her that "people will have you fetching devil dog chow and left-handed trilobite tighteners soon enough."

 The Order of the Stick has the main characters sent on a wild goose chase to find some "Star metal" to repair Roy's sword (which was shattered in the previous arc).
 There actually was some where they were headed at some point in time; however, the Linear Guild assumed that it would have been claimed by other adventurers by now, not to mention it wasn't even needed to repair the sword.
 They do find it, though; however, it turns out to be a chunk about the size of a pebble — but later, it turns out that that chunk is actually enough to reforge Roy's sword with a +5 bonus and undead slaying abilities.